(Almost) Homemade Blueberry Turnovers

 This summer’s CSA boxes have been very much like last summer’s boxes except we have gotten blueberries, like 2 pints, every week.
 Which is awesome.
 Blueberries are some of Bub’s favorites.
-If he gets to pick a pie, a turnover, waffles, pancakes, a strudel, ice cream or muffins- there is a really good chance it is going to be blueberry.
+If he gets to pick a pie, a turnover, waffles, pancakes, a strudel, ice cream, or muffins- there is a really good chance it is going to be blueberry.

-The very first box with a pint a blueberries began Bub asking for blueberry turnovers.
+The very first box with a pint of blueberries began Bub asking for blueberry turnovers.
 I have never made them, so I enlisted the help of my Momma who promptly told me she did not know how to cook blueberry turnovers… well, I was not convinced she was telling the truth because she can cook anything.
 But, she was certainly side-stepping.
 She tried to pacify him by making a blueberry cobbler.

 Dear Reader, when Bub sets his mind to something- there is no deterring him.
 Very rarely is he ugly about it or even overly pushy.
 There have been lots of times that he has waited patiently for me to